On the Existence of Simpler Machine Learning Models: Connection to Simplicity Measures

-On the other hand, the Rashomon volume for the hypothesis space $\F_{\Omega}$ of linear models does not depend on targets and can be calculated as in (\ref{eq:ridge_volume}) for both $\mathbf{S}_1$ and $\mathbf{S}_2$.
-Therefore the expected Rashomon volumes are the same:
+We now need to prove that the expected Rashomon ratios are the same, which will constitute the second part of the proof.
+The Rashomon ratio for the hypothesis space $\F_{\Omega}$ of linear models does not depend on targets and can be calculated as in (\ref{eq:ridge_volume}) for both $\mathbf{S}_1$ and $\mathbf{S}_2$.
+Therefore the expected Rashomon ratios are the same:

-Given the equality of the expected Rashomon volumes the the expected Rashomon ratios are the same as well as we do not change the hypothesis space when drawing different joint distribution.